- Charged with coaching the Razorbacks’ field event personnel and multi-event competitors.

 2016 continued his Olympic legacy as three of Compton’s student-athletes including Morris, Sutej and Lexi Weeks represented their respective nations in Rio.
 Morris and Lexi Weeks earned trips to their first Olympic Games following runner-up and bronze finishes, respectively at the USATF Olympic Trials at Hayward field, during which Compton guided the pair from the sidelines.

-Morris went on to win an Olympic silver medal in Rio and continued on following the games to set a new American record of 16-5 at a meet in Brussels, Belgium under the tutelage of Compton.
+Morris went on to win an Olympic silver medal in Rio and continued on following the Games to improve her American record to 16-5 at the Diamond League final in Brussels, Belgium, under the tutelage of Compton.

 Compton earned his bachelor’s degree in physical education and biology from Angelo State in 1985.
 He has one son; Austin.